-VI.
-Functional currency and foreign exchange translation
+f) Functional currency and foreign exchange translation

 The functional and presentation currency of the Fund is the Canadian dollar.
-Canadian dollars is the currency of primary economic environment in which the Fund operate or where mixed indicators exist in the primary environment, the Canadian dollar is the currency in which they raise capital.
+Canadian dollars is the currency of primary economic environment in which the Fund operates or where mixed indicators exist in the primary environment, the Canadian dollar is the currency in which it raises capital.
 Any other currency other than functional currency represents foreign currency to the Fund.
 Amounts denominated in foreign currencies are converted into the functional currency as follows:

-- (i) Fair value of investments, derivative contracts and monetary and non-monetary assets and liabilities at the rates of exchange prevailing as at the valuation date; and - (ii) Purchase or sale of investments and investment income at the rates of exchange prevailing on the respective dates of such transactions, while purchase or sale of monetary assets at the spot rate agreed upon with the counterparty.
+- (i) Fair value of investments, derivative contracts and monetary and non-monetary assets and liabilities at the rates of exchange prevailing as at the valuation date; - (ii) Foreign income and expenses are translated into Canadian dollars at the rates of exchange applicable on the valuation date; and - (iii) Purchase or sale of investments and investment income at the rates of exchange prevailing on the respective dates of such transactions, while purchase or sale of monetary assets at the spot rate agreed upon with the counterparty.

-Realized and unrealized gain (loss) incurred in the Fund from monetary assets and liabilities are shown in the Statements of Comprehensive Income as "Net realized and change in unrealized gain on foreign exchange of cash" while all other sources of foreign exchange gains and losses shown in "Net realized and change in unrealized gain (loss) on foreign exchange".
+Gain and losses on foreign exchange incurred in the Fund from monetary or non-monetary assets and liabilities are shown in the Statements of Comprehensive Income as "Net realized and change in unrealized gain (loss) on foreign exchange".

-VII.
-Investments in unconsolidated structured entities
+g) Investments in unconsolidated structured entities

-The Fund invests in mutual funds and/or exchange-traded funds managed by the Manager or by third party investment managers.
-The Fund considers all investments in such funds ("Underlying Funds") to be investments in unconsolidated structured entities based on the fact that the decisions made by these Underlying Funds are not governed by voting rights or any other similar rights held by the Fund.
-Consequently, the Fund, as an Investment Entity accounts for these unconsolidated structured entities at fair value.
+The Fund invests in mutual funds, exchange-traded funds or closed-end funds managed by the Manager or by third party investment managers.
+The Fund consider all investments in such instruments ("Underlying Funds") to be investments in unconsolidated structured entities based on the fact that the decisions made by these Underlying Funds are not governed by voting rights or any other similar rights held by the Fund.
+The Fund accounts for these unconsolidated structured entities at fair value.

 The Underlying Funds' objectives assist the Fund in achieving its primary objectives and whose investment strategies do not include the use of leverage.
-The Underlying Funds finance their operations by issuing redeemable units or shares which are puttable at the holder's option, and entitle the holder to a proportional stake in the respective fund's net assets.
-The Fund holds redeemable shares or units in each of its Underlying Funds.
+The Underlying Funds finance their operations by issuing redeemable units or shares which are puttable at the holder's option, and entitle the holder to a proportional stake in the Fund's net assets.
+The Fund holds redeemable shares or units in each of their Underlying Funds.
 These investments are included in "Non-derivative financial assets" in the Statements of Financial Position.
-The change in fair value of each Underlying Fund is included in the Statements of Comprehensive Income in "Change in unrealized gain (loss) of non-derivative financial assets".
+The change in fair value of each Underlying Fund is included in the Statements of Comprehensive Income in 'Change in unrealized gain (loss) of non-derivative financial assets'.
 The exposure to investments in Underlying Funds at fair value is disclosed in the Fund's "Fund Specific Notes".
 The Fund's maximum exposure to loss from its interests in Underlying Funds is equal to the total carrying value of its investments in Underlying Funds.